Hirukshacoder/THB-extreme-security-webcam/README.md

 step 2 : go to cmd and type pip install opencv-python

+step 3 : go to python 3.10

-step 3 : go and run our code hit on run
+step 4 : go and run our code hit on run

-step 4 : you will get a window with your cam on
+step 5 : you will get a window with your cam on

 specifications :